SELECT

 are extensions of theGROUP BY

 clause for calculating superaggregates.
-Those are hierarchical aggregation levels like, for example, partial sums for days, months and years and can be computed within one singleGROUP BY
+These are hierarchical aggregation levels, such as partial sums for days, months and years, and can be computed within one singleGROUP BY

 statement instead of using aUNION